 The thirty year Anniversary of Time have certainly not lessened the ambitions or enthusiasm of Time, which continues to be a leader in not only Pop and Mainstream, but also with the Rise label, the benchmark in club music.

 2015 and 2016 saw the continuation of Time at the top of the European music charts with the hit by Feder Feat.
 Lyse “Goodbye”, which reached the number one spot in scores of countries and winning numerous awards such as: 4 Platinums in Russia, Platinum in Italy, Belgium, Turkey, Switzerland and Holland, Gold in France and Germany.
-Together with the International success of Feder, Time also launched the talented and young Lost Frequencies, which with “Are You With Me” and “Reality” raked in six Platinums.
+Together with the International success of Feder, Time also launched the talented and young Lost Frequencies, which with “Are You With Me” and “Reality” raked in seven Platinums.
 The latest in this never ending string of successes and Platinums is the remix by Filatov & Karas of “Don’t Be Shy”, a single by the French superstar Imany.

 2017 starts with the hit of Burak Yeter "Tuesday (Feat.
 Danelle Sandoval)" which reaches Platinum Record in France and Gold Record in Italy.